Jane is struggling to handle conflict:

 Their concept of conflict is out of whack with reality

-For Jane, Darren and Judy — like many others -— conflict has negative connotations.
-Conflict is perceived as; an argument, a disagreement, antagonism, hostility, a free for all or a fistfight!
+For Jane, Darren and Judy — like many others — conflict has unwanted connotations.
+They perceive conflict as; an argument, a disagreement, antagonism, hostility, a free-for-all, or a fistfight!
 Imagine the pictures, sounds and feelings that might accompany those representations!

 If you want to handle conflict like a hero, it’s important to think about it in a different way.

 Try reframing it as a way to resolve a problem.
-Does it start to feel more manageable?
+Does it feel more manageable?
 After all, many great changes can come out of conflict.

 Another problem arises from trying to avoid conflict